Insect-inspired Visual Point-goal Navigation: Discussion

 \subsection{Choice of Environment and Baseline}

-Although our model yielded `similar' performance in both simulators (in terms of SR and SPL), the ablation study and the analysis on `hard' episodes show that the performance, using the same metrics, was significantly dependent on simulators and episodes.
-In particular, our \igibson tasks were far easier than the \habitat ones, which might be rooted from differences in the low-level motion control, the particular indoor scenes, the objects contained in the scenes, or any other nuances.
-Similarly, \cite{savva2019habitat} found model performance in \gibson 4+ scenes always better than that in Matterport3D, regardless of the training scenes in \gibson 4+ or Matterport3D scenes.
+Although our model yielded `similar' performance in the two simulators (in terms of SR and SPL), the ablation study and the analysis on `hard' episodes show that the performance, using the same metrics, was significantly dependent on simulators and episodes.
+In particular, our \igibson tasks were far easier than the \habitat ones (Fig. S1), which might be rooted from differences in the low-level motion control, the particular indoor scenes, the objects contained in the scenes, or any other nuances.
+Similarly, \citet{savva2019habitat} found model performance in \gibson 4+ scenes always better than that in MP3D, regardless of the training scenes in \gibson 4+ or MP3D scenes.

-Indeed, all the \gibson scenes are probably designed to be easily navigable, as they are (primarily) civil facilities, `including households, offices, hotels, venues, museums, hospitals, construction sites' \cite{xiazamirhe2018gibsonenv}, rather than prisons or military structures, which may be designed to challenge or restrict navigation.
-Such scenes may be particularly navigable to humans.
-With the only caveat that there was only \textit{one} participant, \cite{mishkin2019benchmarking} reports a human baseline with Matterport3D scenes, scoring \(\text{SR}=0.953\) and \(\text{SPL}=0.867\).
-Natural habitats of insects, especially to those capable of flying, are even more open than manmade facilities.
-The inherent traversability of the environments can largely explain the non-zero performance of the odometry-only models and the strong reliance on PI in insect navigation.
+Indeed, all these scenes are probably designed to be easy for navigation, especially to humans, as they are (primarily) civil facilities, `including households, offices, hotels, venues, museums, hospitals, construction sites' \citep{xiazamirhe2018gibsonenv}, rather than prisons or military structures, which may be designed to challenge or restrict navigation. \citet{mishkin2019benchmarking} reports a human baseline with MP3D scenes, scoring \(\text{SR}=0.953\) and \(\text{SPL}=0.867\) (with the main caveat that there was only \textit{one} participant).
+The inherent traversability of such scenes may explain the non-zero performance of the non-learning, heuristic models (including A1 and A2 here).
+Natural habitats of insects, especially to those capable of flying, are even more traversable than the civil facilities, which may explain the strong reliance on PI in insect navigation.